 1st January 2019 onwards, every business registered under VAT in Bahrain should comply with the VAT requirements.
 One of the immediate requirements for VAT registered business in Bahrain is to issue a VAT invoice.
 VAT Invoice in Bahrain simply refers to a written or electronic document which the taxable person must issue, and it should contain the details of supply and all other details in accordance with the provisions of law.

 On every taxable supply of goods or services, the VAT registered supplier should issue a VAT invoice with 5% VAT.
-The Law and regulation prescribe the requirements of VAT Invoice in Bahrain.
+The Law and regulation prescribe the requirements of VAT Invoices in Bahrain.

-In this article, let us have a glance of VAT Invoice in Bahrain.
+In this article, let us have a glance at VAT Invoices in Bahrain.